-The first step is your personal mission statement- a one-sentence statement that sums up what you want your life to be about and the gifts, skills, and attributes you will leverage to pursue your dreams.
-If you haven't yet crafted a mission statement, you'll want to start with our Mission Statement Exercise.
+The first step is your personal mission statement-a onesentence statement that sums up what you want your life to be about and the gifts, skills, and attributes you will leverage to pursue your dreams.
+If you haven't yet crafted a mission statement, you'll want to start with our Mission Statement Exercise, which can be found at kwnextgen.org/ resources.
 Once you have a personal mission statement, you're ready to continue with this GPS module.